imkira/node-resource-pool/README.md

 ## Requirements

-* node (tested on 0.10.x and above but it should work on any previous version of node).
+* node (tested on 0.6.x and above but it should work previous versions too).

 ## Installation